 Insert the Installation CD-ROM into your computer's optical drive to start the autorun program.

-The CD-ROM will open the Camera Installation Wizard.
-Simply click Setup Your Camera to go through the Installation Wizard, which will guide you through the installation process from connecting your hardware to configuring your camera.
+Simply click Set up your Cloud Camera to go through the Setup Wizard, which will guide you step-by-step through the installation process from connecting your hardware to configuring your camera and registering it with your mydlink account.